Strategies for effective volunteer management

 Provide a support system

 A lot of the tasks that your volunteers will be doing can be very stressful especially if they are working away from home or doing mentally exhausting tasks like healthcare, animal welfare, etc. In such cases, more than others, having a strong support system behind you can really help you continue and get past the tough moments.
 Having open media of communication like phone calls/emails with supervisors, regular one-on-one meetings, onboard counselors can be a really good strategy for your volunteer management program.

 Share the output

 Surveys with volunteers have shown that most of the volunteers like to see the output of their work and the impact they are creating.
-Sharing overall organizations’ impact or their individual impact could be a great source of motivation for your volunteers to keep on going.
-Keeping them informed about overall progress of your organization, attainment of project/organization goal on a regular basis is also a good idea to keep them involved.
+Sharing overall organizations’ impact or their individual impact could be a great source of motivation for your volunteers to keep ongoing.
+Keeping them informed about the overall progress of your organization, attainment of project/organization goals on a regular basis is also a good idea to keep them involved.

 Opportunities to learn and grow

 Give them continuous opportunities to learn new skills, they could be hard skills like improved I.T. skills or soft skills like leadership.
 Most of the volunteers stated that the chance to learn new skills is one of the main reasons they choose to volunteer and continue to volunteer with certain organizations.